RachelfromIreland/the-artful-rachel/README.md

 - Entices viewers to consider ordering a piece of custom artwork.

 ### Events Section
-- Events section has four upcoming events and one ongoing event, gallery showings, art sales and a paint-along session.
+- The Events section has four upcoming events and one ongoing event, gallery showings, art sales and a paint-along session.
 - Each box has an icon displayed with the text.
 - Each box has the address and date of the event listed.
 - Each box is transparent and situated on a background image.